 Putting together your wine:

 Below are general directions for doing concentrate wines.
 Each kit comes with specific instructions that you will follow.

 When you open your kit you'll find everything prepackaged and numbered according to the steps you take.
-As you need it, clean your equipment with 2 Tbsps of bleach in 5 gals. of water.
-Then rinse thoroughly with hot water.
+As you need it, sanitize your equipment with 1oz of Star San per 5 gallons of water.
+Let sit 2 minutes, no need to rinse foam.

 1. The first step is preparing a clarifier, Bentonite, in your 8 gal bucket.
 Slowly mix the package of Bentonite with 1/2 gal of water.
 Bentonite is clay.
 If you add it all at once, it balls up, settles on the bottom and does no good.
 Add small amounts as you stir for the best results.
 This is a little backwards for most wine makers because clearing your wine is usually one of the last steps.
 These kits boast that the wine can be bottled in one month.
 To hurry the process, clarifiers are used at each stage.

 2. Add the juice concentrate to the bucket.
 Rinse the bag with warm water to get out all the juice.
 Fill the bucket with water to make 6 gallons.
 You want the water temperature to be about 70º.
 Use the thermometer to test.
 Stir the bucket contents and use your hydrometer to measure for sugar content.
 It should read between 1.070 to 1.080.
 Sprinkle the yeast in the bucket.
 Cover the bucket with the lid and attach the airlock and stopper in the lid hole.
 Remove the airlock cap and fill half way with water.
 This allows C02 to escape during fermentation and keeps bugs and bacteria out.
 The yeast will start fermenting the wine in about 24 hours.
 Keep the wine at room temperature.

 3. You can take daily hydrometer readings.
 After 14 days the hydrometer should read around 1.000 or below.
 It is now ready to transfer into the 6 gal bottle.